A faster and more precise way to square a gantry

 If you have grblHAL on your CNC machine, make sure you have a recent firmware build with auto-squaring enabled.
 (Look for $17x in the axis settings.)
 Also make sure you have calibrated your machine.
 If not, see here.
 Digital calipers will give you a more accurate measurement but a tape measure or even simple ruler can work.
 Do this in metric to keep it simple.

-1. Using you favorite CAD/CAM application, create a GCode program for a square measurement block.
+Using your favorite CAD/CAM application, create a GCode program for a square measurement block.
 Remember the size of the square, you will use it in the spreadsheet as h.

-5. Determine the width between your two homing sensors and enter into the spreadsheet.
+Measure the width between the centers of your two homing sensors (Y1 and Y2) and enter into the spreadsheet.
 Take the dual offset value (highlighted in yellow) and enter into the $17x setting for your axis.
-If you have a moving gantry on the Y rails, it would be $171.
+Fora moving gantry on the Y rails, it is $171.

 We calculate 2 values of the dual offset, one each from r1 and r2 and use the average.
 This is to try to minimize measurement error.
 If the two dual offset values are not close, try to get better measurements.

 Because we are physically measuring the diagonals, there will be some measurement error.
 It is important to get the best possible measurements you can.
 One trick is to rotate the cut block to force the calipers to the widest measurement.
 That should be the true diagonal distance.
-If using pegs, try to keep the rule/tape measure exactly parallel to the true diagonal.
+If using holes and pegs, try to keep the ruler/tape measure exactly parallel to the true diagonal.

-One should repeat the process to verify the process worked.
+You should repeat the process to verify it worked.

 My motion control software doesn't support dual axis offset

-If your MCS supports auto-squaring but not dual axis offset, you can still use the computed dual axis offset to adjust your homing sensor target.
+If your MCS supports auto-squaring but not dual axis offset, you can still use the computed dual axis offset to adjust your homing sensor target on the primary motor side.
+Simply measure the original distance of the target from a fixed point and adjust the target to that plus the dual axis offset value.
+Note that a negative value indicates you subtract it from the original distance.

 About Me.